keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 ## General

 * Use inclusive language and assume a friendly tone rather than an overly formal one.
-* Use monospace format for:
+* Use monospaced font for:
     * Inline code and code blocks
     * File names
     * References to utilities/programs